-Still in the early stages of the inaugural Boys ECNL season, coaches and players are enjoying the experience.
-With 55 clubs nationally and growing, the platform and competition demand that everyone improves each outing.
-The Boys ECNL is a highly competitive league that combines regional league with national events and allows players to continue to compete with their high school teams.
+The Boys ECNL is entering its 4th season.
+With well over 100 clubs nationally and continuing to grow, the platform and competition demand that everyone improves each outing.
+The Boys ECNL is the most proven and highly competitive league in the country and combines regional league with national events and allows players to continue to compete with their high school teams.

 "Teams, players, and coaches are all quality.
-You can't relax or you will pay for it'" commented Dave Schureck, Boys Director.
-"The level is high.
+You can't relax or you will pay for it'" commented Scott Sievering, Boys Director.
+"The level is extremely high.
 When you make a mistake, you will get punished."

 The Boys Elite Clubs National League (Boys ECNL) was founded to provide a top class, club-based development, training, and competition platform for youth male soccer players in the United States.